David-OConnor/pyflow/README.md

 # Py Packages

-*Early release - missing features, and will not work for some dependencies*

 This tool implements
 [PEP 582 -- Python local packages directory](https://www.python.org/dev/peps/pep-0582/).
 It manages dependencies, keeping them isolated in the project directory, and runs